Citation: Issues

 Studies of methodological quality and reliability have found that "reliability of published research works in several fields may be decreasing with increasing journal rank".
 Nature Index recognizes that citations remain a controversial and yet important metric for academics.
 They report five ways to increase citation counts: (1) watch the title length and punctuation; (2) release the results early as preprints; (3) avoid referring to a country in the title, abstract, or keywords; (4) link the article to supporting data in a repository; and (5) avoid hyphens in the titles of research articles.

 Citation patterns are also known to be affected by unethical behavior of both the authors and journal staff.
 Such behavior is called impact factor boosting and was reported to involve even the top-tier journals.
 Specifically the high-ranking journals of medical science, including The Lancet, JAMA and The New England Journal of Medicine, are thought to be associated with such behavior, with up to 30% of citations to these journals being generated by commissioned opinion articles.
 On the other hand, the phenomenon of citation cartels is rising.
 Citation cartels are defined as groups of authors that cite each other disproportionately more than they do other groups of authors who work on the same subject.

+Citation politics

+Another issue is citation politics, which describes how citation shapes power structures by dictating the legitimacy of published authors and their work.
+As ideas are frequently reproduced through citation, they accrue increasing intellectual value.
+Research suggests that the number of times that an academic article gets cited has a direct impact on the author's academic prestige and recognition, promotion opportunities, and potential impact in their respective fields.
+The Matthew Effect and Matilda Effect describe phenomena to this effect.

+However, evidence indicates that external factors may influence the likelihood of a paper getting cited.
+For example, citation counts have been shown to favor researchers from the Global North and thus can undervalue researchers from the Global South and from minority communities.
+In addition, male names tend to get cited disproportionately more frequently than female names.
+Smith and Garrett-Scott have also argued that black women in the anthropological field are rarely ever cited by non-black women.

+Researchers have suggested combating inequality in citation politics with the use of a Citation Diversity Statement, a statement that would include the proportions of citations used in a scholarly article in terms of gender, race, and/or ethnicity.
+Another option is the formation of campaigns like #CiteBlackWomen that promote awareness of citational disparity.